 How will music be used and where will it go?
 Should it provide a steady beat under the entire advertisement or will there be multiple cues?
 If there is a work print for the team to review together, that’s the best way to spot, but if not, use the script to identify individual cues and approximate the timings.

 If there is a working print, the editing will often have already implied the pacing of the music, particularly if it’s been edited against a temp track.
 If not, it can be helpful for the composer to start by creating a ‘skeleton track’ (see below), against which the editor can cut.

 4. Create a skeleton track

-Keep in mind, even with this iterative approach, it is still important for the composer to have an opportunity to finalize their work against a locked print to account for late edits and VO/dialog placement.
+Keep in mind, even with this iterative approach, it’s helpful to leave the composer an opportunity to finalize their work against the locked print to account for late edits and VO/dialog placement.
 If there is live recording, that may also need to take place after the music has been finalized.
 So it’s still good planning to allow some time in the schedule, before the final sound mix, for the composer to complete their work.

 A couple of considerations for the creative team when working this way.
 It’s useful for the composer to be more involved in creative discussions than in a traditional workflow, where they would typically just exchange notes and revisions with the team.
 This keeps them informed of changes and allows them to chime in on decisions that may affect the music.

 Although the traditional way of composing to a locked cut may seem more efficient, leading to fewer revisions than the iterative development this approach suggests, this process has some distinct advantages for both the media creator and composer.
 It saves the media creator time at the end of their workflow, and it gives the composer something they rarely have – some time for ideas to evolve and develop, leading to a more effective and cohesive overall ad.